-Strength Example Describes how the project will deliver value for money (that is, why the project is worth investing in).
-A good example outlined how the specific project proposal would deliver value for money, detailing why the department should invest in this project, how the project aligned with industry priorities and the broader benefits of the project to the specific industry.
-Details capability to deliver the project and, where applicable, provide detail on previous experience in delivering similar projects.
-A good example identified resources and clearly articulated how the project will be managed.
+Strength Example Describes how the project will deliver value for money (ie why the project is worth investing in)?
+A good example outlined how the project would deliver value for money, detailing why the department should invest in this project, how the project aligned with industry priorities and the broader benefits of the project to the specific industry.
+Details capability to deliver the project and, where applicable provide detail on previous experience in delivering similar projects.
+A good example is where resources have been identified and clearly articulated how the project will be managed.
 The submission also detailed the relevant management experience of the project team and how their experience will benefit the delivery of the project.
 Describes the risks to the project and how they will be managed.
 Risks have been identified and management strategies put in place to mitigate any potential risks.